Manchester, Washington: History

 Manchester was established in the 1860s and was originally known as "Brooklyn", after the borough in New York City.
 The name was changed to "Manchester" in 1892 in honor of the city of Manchester, England.
 Manchester was accessible by land via Shelton/Allyn/Belfair, but the main population center in the region, Seattle, had only boat access.
 After a permanent dock was built in 1908, regular steamboat service connected Manchester to nearby communities like Colby, Southworth, and Harper, and to Seattle across the water.

 From 1925 to 1936, a ferry route across Puget Sound connected Manchester with Alki Point in West Seattle.
 When the Alki Point dock washed away in 1936, the Seattle terminus was shifted to Colman Dock on the Seattle central waterfront.
-Ferry service was discontinued in 1949 and has never resumed.
+Ferry service was discontinued in 1936 and never resumed.

 In its early years, Manchester was used as a military installation.
 As early as 1889, land in present-day Manchester was used by the U.S War Department as part of a Puget Sound defense system After World War I, the U.S. Navy acquired the property, and in 1940 built a pier in nearby Clam Bay for refueling ships.
 The Manchester Fuel Depot, currently the military's largest single fuel station in the U.S, saw heavy use during World War II and still operates today.
 While the Navy still owns most of the original land, some of the property is now occupied by Manchester State Park as well as by Environmental Protection Agency and NOAA labs.

 In 1953, the library in Manchester was slated for destruction.
 The town pulled together and a new library was constructed in 1954.
 Today, Manchester has excellent views of Seattle, Mount Rainier, and Puget Sound, has a public boat launch, a boat parade on the opening day of boating season, and sponsors salmon bakes at the Manchester library.

 Pomeroy Park in Manchester, featuring picnic tables and shelter as well as a small public beach area.